 Janine McCarthy, MPH

-With a strong foundation in public health and a passion for innovative science, Ms. McCarthy is committed to driving systemic change that prioritizes human health and the replacement of animal-based research.
-Before joining the Physicians Committee, she worked at the New York State Department of Health in both the Center for Community Health and the Center for Environmental Health.
+Before joining the Physicians Committee in 2018, Janine worked at the New York State Department of Health in both the Center for Community Health and the Center for Environmental Health.

 Read more about Ms. McCarthy’s latest work: